nayere6342/sep11-freedom-project/tool/learning-log.md

 Moving on from the recap;

-this learning log I haven't really learn a whole lot of stuff It's was mosty the same from last time.
+This learning log I haven't really learned a whole lot of stuff.
+It was mostly the same from last time.
 Such as: Last entry I stated that I thought it was complex overall.
 Also the fact that it has gotten easier than ever for the whole tinkering process.
 As well as the fact that in this code snippet it shows that what I was just talking about how I have learned is that _kaboom.js_ is much more simple than I thought.
-All shown here in this code snippect ;
+All shown here in this code snippet ;

 ```JS
 // Kaboom as pure rendering lib (no component / game obj etc.)